ARE THE HF BANDS OPEN TODAY?

 K0UOs new AI application has enhanced ACE-HF features which uses Google Earth and Google Maps to provide detailed HF Area Coverage Maps.
 K0UO uses, and has been part of real time GPS observables network to measure properties of the electron density such as the total electron content (TEC).
 The TEC is a measure of the total number of electrons that would be contained in a cylinder that extends up vertically above a given point on the earth all the way through the ionosphere.

-The ACE HF Pro, by Long Wave Inc and AI, now allows K0UO to analyze the entire HF spectrum using a single fixed transmitter location and multiple receive locations.
-The station uses ionosonde (vertical HF RADAR ionospheric height-finder) data.
+The ACE HF Pro, by Long Wave Inc and now AI with real time commercial private network of ionosonde data, now allows K0UO to analyze the entire HF spectrum using a single fixed transmitter location and multiple receive locations.
+The K0UO now uses the ionosonde (vertical HF RADAR ionospheric height-finder) in real time, not data that is incomplete and hours old, like comes from GIRO, NOAA, and SWS.

 HF Propagation modeling for stationary TX with positional RX sites